hrithiksaini22/cka-prep-documentation/Day-9/authorization.md

 - Webhook Mode (external auth i.e from outside the core cluster eg users, etc)
 - ABAC (external auth i.e from outside the core cluster eg users, etc)

-### Node Authorization(internal authorization i.e within cluster):
+### Node Authorization(internal authorization i.e within cluster):###

-- if a node is introduced to a cluster and it has kubelet setup, the kubelet requires a set of permissions to read, write from the api server.
+-if a node is introduced to a cluster and it has kubelet setup, the kubelet requires a set of permissions to read, write from the api server.
 This authorization for the node is done by the node authorizer.
 Hence any request comming from the group SYSTEM:NODE is forwarded to the Node Authorizer and permissions are alloted accordingly.
   ---------------------
 - If we add a component to system:node group.
 It will get all the permissions of the system:node group
 - Example: Adding kubelet to system:node group, Because kubelet need some access to the API server to schedule the pods and to get the pod details.